MelitaMF/CFGNatWestPython/README.md

 ## General info
 * Python project using pandas and matplotlib 🐼
-* Rationale: DDiscovering if there is any correlation between sales and expenditure.
+* Rationale: Discovering if there is any correlation between sales and expenditure.

 ## Technologies
 * Python